 George Hogg was a famous adventurer who became famous when he helped to relocate sixty Chinese children so that they did not have to fight in the Second Sino-Japanese War.
 He then started a school to help teach the rescued children.
 In July of 1945 while playing basketball with some of his students, he stubbed his toe and contracted tetanus.
 The children took him to the hospital and sat by him as he died, singing him songs and reading poetry he had taught them.

 George Aylwin Hogg was a British adventurer.
 He was a graduate of Oxford University in economics.
-He is known as a hero in China for saving 60 orphaned boys during the Second Sino-Japanese War, including leading them 700 miles through dangerous mountain passes, escaping the approaching Japanese ...more
+He is known as a hero in China for saving 60 orphaned boys during the Second Sino-Japanese War, including leading them 700 miles through dangerous mountain passes, escaping the approaching Japanese secret police in the Shaanxi area. ...more on Wikipedia

 Age: Died at 30 (1915-1945)